-begun to show itself in the SME delinquency index, during the confinement or have made any other effort which shows an upward trend, increasing from 5.9% to 6.4% from February to May of this year.
+More than 451 thousand companies in Mexico are in a The impact on the past due portfolio1 has already begun to show itself in the SME delinquency index, to 6.4% from February to May of this year.
 For its part, formal and informal employment has fallen to its lowest rates in recorded history.